lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ## To make selections & view data for your Team, go through Steps #2-4.
 We will show you the steps but your Team's Clinics have been bookmarked for today's session.

 ### 2. Selecting & Viewing your Team Data.
-We have your Team's Clinic Selections pre-bookmarked for convenience, so you don't have to manually select them now.
+We have your Team's Clinic Selections pre-bookmarked* for convenience, so you don't have to manually select them now.
 - To navigate to the bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
 - Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.
 - Click the yellow "Apply" button.
 - Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.

+*_For instructions on how to set up Bookmarks for the team ahead of time, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session02/s02_facilitator/mtl_how_data_2.5_facilitator_one_pager.pdf)_

 _To make Clinic Selections without Bookmarks:_
 - Select your clinics using the columns to make up your localized team-level data.